-However, we can appreciate that Chinese Medicine can be a foreign concept to grasp – so we asked our lovely ambassador, Dr. Nat Kringoudis to translate our Eastern explanation of the Tiny Tea benefits into a Western explanation.
+However, we can appreciate that Chinese Medicine can be a foreign concept to grasp – so we asked the lovely Dr. Nat Kringoudis, a TCM Practitioner, to translate our Eastern explanation of the Tiny Tea benefits into a Western explanation.

 It can be really confusing trying to understand how your tea works when you have your western medicine hat on.
 I remember way back when I was studying Chinese Medicine (TCM) I literally had to unlearn all I had previously learnt about the human body because TCM views the body in a very different way.
 However, it is an intricate medicine system within its own right – and it has stood the test of time being perfected over the ages to be what it is today.
 What’s more, many of the herbal ingredients we use, have now been researched and their therapeutic affects validated.
 So to help you better understand Tiny Teatox, today I’m going to talk about how it works in your body.
 One thing I now know is how to translate East to West and back again!